Liojn/MAD24_P01_Team1/README.md

 - Users can set a daily goal for how much water they want to drink

-- To enhance user engagement, users can drag and drop water droplets into a virtual cup.
-Each water droplet represents 100 ml of water
+- To enhance user engagement, users can drag and drop water droplets into a progress cicrle bar.
+Each water droplet represents an amount of water

-- To remind users, the app will send periodic notifications reminding them to drink water if they haven't updated their water intake after a while (e.g., every hour)

-- Fluidity feature that will make the water appear to move and flow as the phone is tilted, creating a motion effect

-5.)AI chatbot (Kiefer)

-- Users can choose from predefined questions from FAQ or they can type their own questions

-- AI chatbot wil check to see if it's a predefined question.
-It uses the predefined answer.
-Else the ai will reply to the users own question on their own.

-- Users can retype their question if they are not satisfied with the answer.

-- AI will reply Out of Scope if User asks something not related to the app.

-- If AI cannot reply, direct to live chat
+- Users can set reminders and have the option to edit or delete them.
+They can also snooze or dismiss reminders, with each snooze extending by an hour.
+Each alarm not only rings but also sends a notification.

+5.)
+RecyclerView in Fragment Video Recommendation + Google Map Api for nearest gym (Kiefer)

+- Users can ask how to do a push up, pull up or crunches which will cause the fragment to appear.

+- The fragment is scrollable and will snap to each video.
+The user can swipe down the fragment to close it.

+- Users can ask to find the nearest gym and it will open a map fragment.

+- User clicks on the find nearest gym button and it will show a route and markers of the bus stops / MRT needed to get to the gym.

 ## User Guide